Equity (finance)

-In finance, equity is an ownership interest in property that may be offset by debts or other liabilities.
+In finance, equity is an ownership interest in property that may be subject to debts or other liabilities.
 Equity is measured for accounting purposes by subtracting liabilities from the value of the assets owned.
 For example, if someone owns a car worth $24,000 and owes $10,000 on the loan used to buy the car, the difference of $14,000 is equity.
 Equity can apply to a single asset, such as a car or house, or to an entire business.
 A business that needs to start up or expand its operations can sell its equity in order to raise cash that does not have to be repaid on a set schedule.

 When liabilities attached to an asset exceed its value, the difference is called a deficit and the asset is informally said to be "underwater" or "upside-down".
 In government finance or other non-profit settings, equity is known as "net position" or "net assets".